 As health and environmental research advances, we become more aware of serious issues that were not as well understood when the original environmental legislation was adopted.
-These emerging challenges include climate change, bacteria-laden aerosols in drinking water, and new complex waste streams linked to medical research and treatment and nanotechnology.
+These emerging challenges include climate change, bacteria-laden aerosols in drinking water, the introduction of thousands of new and repurposed chemicals and treatment and nanotechnology.
 Like peeling an onion, we find that making progress in overcoming threats known earlier has revealed other, more complex challenges, some of which have no clear path yet to resolution.
+In particular, the as yet unmet challenges presented by global climate change are likely to remain as a dominant environmental issue for the foreseeable future.